 Omega-3 fatty acid supplements benefit in bipolar disorder as natural mood stabilisers.
 They help overcome the existing deficiency and also reduce inflammation in the brain.
 They regulate and normalise the abnormalities in the structure of brain cells in bipolar disorder thus relieving mania and depressive symptoms.

 Please consult a health practitioner before taking any health supplements.

-As per clinical studies on brain health, an omega-3 supplement offering a higher quantity of DHA than EPA is advised.
+As per clinical studies on mood disorders, an omega-3 supplement offering a higher quantity of EPA than DHA is advised.

 Also, since you need a higher dose of omega-3s for a clinically relevant effect you should look for pure and concentrated omega-3s.
 These provide more omega-3s per capsule so you don’t land up consuming many capsules to meet the recommended doses.

 I have listed a few quality supplements with concentrated omega-3 fatty acids.

 Dosage: 1-2g of omega-3 per day.
 Please read the detailed dosage section below and discuss with your doctor to find an optimal dose for you.

 |WHC UnoCardio 1000||Nordic Naturals EPA||Nordic Naturals Algae Omega|